laderast/burro/readme.md

 ## Acknowledgements

 `burro` uses many wonderful packages developed by Nicholas Tierney, rOpenSci, and others: `visdat`, `naniar`, and `skimr`, among others.

+`burro` was partially developed with funding from Big Data to Knowledge (BD2K) and the National Library of Medicine T15 Training Grant supplement.